Creating tasks via email3 minute read

 Configuring your email address

-Before you start emailing tasks to Flow you'll need to configure your email address in Account Preferences.
-This is to ensure that your tasks are created in the correct workspace, so if you have more than one workspace, you'll want to add a secondary email to which you can learn how to do here.
+Before you start emailing tasks to Flow you’ll need to configure your email address in Account Preferences.
+This is to ensure that your tasks are created in the correct team, so if you have more than one, you’ll want to add a secondary email to which you can learn how to do here.

 In the "Email Tasks to Flow" section, click "Edit".
-Beside your confirmed email address there will be a drop-down menu where you can choose the workspace you want to email your tasks to.
-Select the workspace and click "Save Changes" to apply your changes.
+Beside your confirmed email address there will be a drop-down menu where you can choose the team you want to email your tasks to.
+Select the team and click "Save Changes" to apply your changes.

 Adding details to emailed tasks